mhrons/mhrons.github.io/docs/pv_smooth.md

 We specify the prediction error by 2 OLAP dimensions:

 - Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter **smooth_int** [minute].
 The shorter this interval, the steeper the smoothing effect rises towards predicted future.
 - Standard deviation of the random error **SE** (a dimensionless parameter).
-The normally distributed random value is superimposed to all "future" GI values.
+A normally distributed random value is superimposed to all "future" GI values.
 This error is re-generated after passing each 6-minute interval of prediction, and repeatedly superimposed to all remaining future values.
 The impact of random error on GI~f~(t+Δt) is statistically cumulated over interval Δt (obviously greater than 6 minutes).

 In this report, we simulate the GI~f~ predictors with two different accuracies: